fredster1777/WorldAnvilOfflineWiki/README.md

 # WorldAnvilOfflineWiki
-Python executable to download and search you World Anvil for information offline
+Python executable to download and search yours or any World Anvil for information offline